A TypeScript library for managing HTTP status information, with detailed status classes.

 console.log(notFoundStatus.description); // The requested resource could not be found but may be available in the future.
 Subsequent requests by the client are permissible.

-This method getHttpStatusByString dynamically returns an instance of the respective status class filled with relevant data such as the HTTP code, text, and a descriptive message.
+The getHttpStatusByString function dynamically returns an instance of the respective status class with fields like HTTP code, textual representation, and an insightful description of the status.

 import express from 'express';